 Water and Food.
 Use a dispenser instead of a bowl if your Pom keeps spilling the bowl.
 It’s handy to leave treat-release toys with his food.
 A mix of kibble and smooth peanut butter can work well.

-If you’ll be absent during a scheduled meal time, ensure the treat-release toy has enough food for a meal and a snack.
-If you’re only gone during a snack period, just leave a snack-sized portion.
-When he gets hungry, he’ll work for the food, helping him to pass time.
+If you are absent during a scheduled meal, ensure the treat-release toy has enough food for a meal and a snack.
+If you’re only gone during a snack, leave a snack-sized portion.
+When he gets hungry, he’ll work for the food, helping him to pass the time.

 Doggie Bed.
 Have a well-cushioned, safe, quality, clean dog bed in his area so he can rest/sleep.
 If the bed is low quality, making him uncomfortable all day, this will negatively affect him.

 Pee-pads.
 Your Pomeranian may be completely house-trained.
-However, if you’re absent longer than he can realistically hold everything in, you’ll need pee-pads.
+However, you’ll need pee-pads if you’re absent longer than he can realistically hold everything in.
 Even if you doubt he’ll need them, it never hurts to place some “just in case.”

 Clothing with your scent.
 Include a recently worn item of clothing that holds your scent.
-Whether it’s a shirt, socks, or something else, it shouldn’t be too dirty but unwashed prior to giving it to your Pomeranian.
+Whether it’s a shirt, socks, or something else, it shouldn’t be too dirty but unwashed before giving it to your Pomeranian.

 Another Essential Factor – Setting Up The Home Environment

 Lights.
-If you compare an empty well-lit house with an empty dark house, obviously the lit house offers a better environment.
-This applies even more if you get home as the sun sets or after dark, or if they forecast clouds or a storm.
+If you compare an empty, well-lit house with an empty, dark one, the lit house offers a better environment.
+This applies even more if you get home as the sun sets, after dark, or if they forecast clouds or a storm.
 However, all Poms prefer a well-lit house.

 Soothing Noises/Sights.
 Have a radio or TV playing in the background.
 Some Poms like it because it resembles noises made when owners are home.